 7. Participate in Educational Experiences About Borderline Disorder

 It is very important that you learn as much as possible about borderline disorder and your role in the treatment process.
 Your participation in educational opportunities may benefit both you and your loved one with the disorder.
 When conducted by skilled and experienced people, such structured and informative experiences may involve both patients and family.

 8. Join a Borderline Disorder Consumer and Family Support Organization

 For information on such consumer organizations, contact the National Alliance on Mental Illness (NAMI) or the National Education Alliance for Borderline Personality Disorder (NEA-BPD).
-If such an organization exists in or near your community, seriously consider joining it.
+If a chapter of such an organization exists in or near your community, seriously consider joining it.
 You will then have available to you a large amount of new information about borderline disorder, what you can do to help the member of your family with the disorder and yourself, and compassionate and understanding support in your efforts.
 If there is not a group in your area, consider starting one with other family members you have met.
 Also consider joining one of these national consumer organizations for borderline disorder.

 9. Remember: the Person with Borderline Disorder Must Take Charge

 Remember that it is primarily the responsibility of the person with borderline disorder to take charge of her or his behavior and life.
 Although difficult at times, it is important for you to provide the opportunity for your family member with borderline disorder to take reasonable risks in order to try new behaviors.
 It is also important that you help her or him to be accountable for the consequences of old, destructive behaviors.